 Most electrical foremen list "electrical systems," "nec," and "osha" as skills on their resumes.
 We go into more details on the most important electrical foreman responsibilities here:

 Once you're ready to become an electrical foreman, you should explore the companies that typically hire electrical foremen.
-According to electrical foreman resumes that we searched through, electrical foremen are hired the most by Integrated Service Management, Sunrun, and Moore Electrical Service.
-Currently, Integrated Service Management has 18 electrical foreman job openings, while there are 14 at Sunrun and 6 at Moore Electrical Service.
+According to electrical foreman resumes that we searched through, electrical foremen are hired the most by GPAC, Lee, and Sunrun.
+Currently, GPAC has 39 electrical foreman job openings, while there are 30 at Lee and 25 at Sunrun.

-The industries that electrical foremen fulfill the most roles in are the construction and manufacturing industries.
-But the highest electrical foreman annual salary is in the technology industry, averaging $126,246.
-In the manufacturing industry they make $120,973 and average about $111,695 in the construction industry.
-In conclusion, electrical foremen who work in the technology industry earn a 16.6% higher salary than electrical foremen in the energy industry.
+The industries that electrical foremen fulfill the most roles in are the construction and energy industries.
+But the highest electrical foreman annual salary is in the construction industry, averaging $97,146.
+In the energy industry they make $92,779 and average about $91,944 in the manufacturing industry.
+In conclusion, electrical foremen who work in the construction industry earn a 7.1% higher salary than electrical foremen in the technology industry.